pltrinh1122/mcu/docs/MCU_SPECIFICATION.md

 ## Executive Summary

-**TL;DR**: This specification defines the base standards and requirements for all Memory Context Units (MCUs) in the AIAI project, implementing Contextual Memory Intelligence (CMI) principles for optimized Operator-AI collaboration with structured metadata, progressive disclosure, and quality assurance.
+**TL;DR**: This specification defines the base standards and requirements for all Memory Context Units (MCUs), implementing Contextual Memory Intelligence (CMI) principles for optimized Operator-AI collaboration with structured metadata, progressive disclosure, and quality assurance.

 **Key Points**:
 - **Base Framework**: Common structure and requirements for all MCU types